elnebuloso/docker-is-expired/README.md

 ```
 if [[ "$(docker run --volume is_expired:/tmp elnebuloso/is-expired foo 10 seconds)" = "yes" ]]; then
-    echo "do something when older"
+    echo "do something when foo is expired"
 fi;
 ```